 - 300-hour Embody Yoga’s Roots with Ignite Yoga and Wellness Institute

-- Pre/Postnatal Yoga Teacher Training at Balanced Life Yoga
+- Pre/Postnatal Yoga Teacher Training at Balanced Life Yoga & Pelvic Health Professionals

 NEW Location:109-705 10th Street Canmore, AB T1W2A3

-We are located beside Communitea, on the corner of 10th St. and 6th Ave. |
+We're next to Communitea & Vermelho, on the corner of 10th St. and 6th Ave. |

 |

 Dr. Melissa Jay is an Indigenous, Nehiyaw-Métis member of the Métis Nation of Alberta.
-Canmore Counselling is located Chuwapchipchiyân Kudi Bi (translated from Îyârhe Nakoda as “shooting at the willows”), colonially known as Canmore.
-We are located the beautiful Rocky Mountains which is considered Treaty 7 land, the traditional territory of the Îyârhe Nakoda, including the Bearspaw, Chiniki, and Wesley First Nations, as well as the Tsuut’ina First Nation, and the Blackfoot Confederacy, including the Siksika, Piikani, and Kainai First Nations, and home of Métis Nation of Alberta, Region III.
-As an act of reconciliation and decolonization, may we work together to answer the TRC's Calls to Action: Truth & Reconciliation Commission Reports and Findings.
+Canmore Counselling is located Châ Ûpchîchîyen Kudebi (translated from Îyârhe Nakoda as “shooting at the willows”), colonially known as Canmore.
+The physical location of Canmore Counselling & the Trauma-Informed Yoga Psychology is in the beautiful Rocky Mountains, which is considered Treaty 7 land and home of Métis Nation of Alberta, Region III, and the traditional territory of the Îyârhe Nakoda, including the Bearspaw, Chiniki, and Wesley First Nations, as well as the Tsuut’ina First Nation, and the Blackfoot Confederacy, including the Siksika, Piikani, and Kainai First Nations.
+As an act of reconciliation and commitment to decolonization, we are committed to the TRC's Calls to Action.

-At Canmore Counselling we are also priveleged to be yoga students, practitoners, and guides.
-Our offerings are dedicated to honouring the root of yoga and learning from and amplifying the voices of South Asian practitioners and teachers whenever possible.
+At Canmore Counselling, we are also privileged to be yoga students, practitioners, and guides.
+Our offerings centre on the root of yoga as Indigenous to South Asia, and we are grateful to learn from and amplify the South Asian practitioners and teachers whenever possible.
 We are grateful for the eight limbs of yoga, as taught by Patanjali.
 It is a joy to walk alongside our incredible alumni of the Trauma-Informed Yoga Psychology School as they create opportunities for care, connection & curiosity within their communities.

-At Canmore Counselling we are also priveleged to be yoga students, practitoners, and guides.
-Our offerings are dedicated to honouring the root of yoga and learning from and amplifying the voices of South Asian practitioners and teachers whenever possible.
+At Canmore Counselling, we are also privileged to be yoga students, practitioners, and guides.
+Our offerings centre on the root of yoga as Indigenous to South Asia, and we are grateful to learn from and amplify the South Asian practitioners and teachers whenever possible.
 We are grateful for the eight limbs of yoga, as taught by Patanjali.
 It is a joy to walk alongside our incredible alumni of the Trauma-Informed Yoga Psychology School as they create opportunities for care, connection & curiosity within their communities.